Chinmayee770/bob_hackathon/README.md

 ## For removing any confusion before we start :
- - Azure Blob storage is for storing documents.
+- 1) Inputs can be through ocr , csvs and pdfs and even keyboard inputs for making it easy for customers to access the dashboard (Customer is king as they always say )
-- Azure sql database is for storing structured information from documents and inputs.
+ - 2) Azure Blob storage is for storing documents.
-- Inputs can be through ocr , csvs and pdfs and even keyboard inputs for making it easy for customers to access the dashboard
+- 3) Azure sql database is for storing structured information from documents and inputs.
-###
+### 4)
 - **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**
 - **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**
 - **Please be free to zoom in to image and follow the numbers in diagram, their descriptions are given below accordingly**